warrickball/climb-tre.github.io/docs/onyx_client_installation_guide.md

 (onyx-env) $ onyx filter --help
 ```

-Or, check out the README file on the Onyx client's [GitHub page](https://github.com/CLIMB-TRE/onyx-client).
+For more information, such as how to use the Python API, check out the README file on the Onyx client's [GitHub page](https://github.com/CLIMB-TRE/onyx-client).